-SleepWalking is the capability for a device to temporarily wake-up clocks for the peripheral to perform a task without waking-up the CPU in Standby mode.
-At the end of the sleepwalking task, the device can either be awakened by an interrupt (from a peripheral involved in SleepWalking) or enter into Standby mode again.
+SleepWalking is the capability for a device to temporarily wake-up clocks for the peripheral to perform a task without waking-up the CPU in STANDBY sleep mode.
+At the end of the sleepwalking task, the device can either be awakened by an interrupt (from a peripheral involved in SleepWalking) or enter into STANDBY sleep mode again.

 In this device, SleepWalking is supported only on GCLK clocks by using the on-demand clock principle of the clock sources.
-For additional information, refer to the On-demand, Clock Requests.
+Refer to On-demand, Clock Requests for more details.

+13.6.
 On-demand, Clock Requests